What Is The Greatest Common Factor Of 51 And 85

 Here, we notice that 17 is the only factor common to both.
 This highlights the importance of prime factorization in identifying the GCF.
 By examining the prime factors, we can easily identify the largest shared factor.

 Let’s explore the process of finding the GCF using another method: the Euclidean algorithm.
 This technique is efficient and widely used in mathematics.
-That's why it involves a series of divisions where you repeatedly subtract the smaller number from the larger one until you reach a remainder of zero.
-The last non-zero remainder is the GCF Simple, but easy to overlook..
+It involves a series of divisions where you repeatedly subtract the smaller number from the larger one until you reach a remainder of zero.
+The last non-zero remainder is the GCF That alone is useful..

 Applying the Euclidean algorithm to 51 and 85: